 The D&O Diary’s European mission concluded this week with a final stop in Zurich, for meetings and an educational session.
 I already knew from prior visits that Zurich is a beautiful and charming city nestled in a spectacular setting at the northern end of Lake Zurich, surrounded by mountains, with a spectacular view of the Alps to the south.
 What I learned on this trip is that as reliably beautiful as Zurich is at any time, it is particularly stunning in late summer.

 The D&O Diary’s European assignment continued last week with a stop for meetings in Warsaw, Poland, a city that absolutely confounded expectations.
-As befits a national capital of a country with a growing economy, Warsaw (
+As befits a national capital of a country with a growing economy, Warsaw (in Polish, var-SHAW-vah) is a dynamic, energetic city, and full of history and interesting architecture.
+It also a surprisingly green city, with a huge, beautiful river, and vast parklands.

 The D&O Diary is on assignment in Europe this week, with the first stop in Berlin, for a series of business meetings.
 My schedule while in Berlin was full, but I did have some time both days during my two-day visit to the city for a look around.